raycarter/often_used_linux_cli_commands/README.md

 	# merge other branch using strategy "recursive", but only by conflicts using changes of incoming branch
 	git merge -X theirs

+	# make commits as if they took place after other commits in other branch were made
+	git rebase origin/master master

 	# use stash to store changes temporarily
 	git stash
 	git stash list